existing everywhere at once

 the central meaning or theme of a speech or literary work

 I quickly picked up the

 gist of the argument.

-not transmitting or reflecting light or radiant energy; impenetrable to sight
+not transmitting or reflecting light or radiant energy

 It was better because it wasn’t raining yet, though the clouds were dense and